ssmith-wustl/genome-dgidb-test5/lib/perl/Genome/Model/ClinSeq/original-scripts/README.txt

 #Figures
-# - Scatter plot of Variant Allele Frequency in WGS Tumor vs Exome Tumor - report the R^2 and n
+#- Scatter plot of Variant Allele Frequency in WGS Tumor vs Exome Tumor - report the R^2 and n
-# - Scatter plot of Variant Allele Frequency in WGS Normal vs Exome Normal - report the R^2 and n
+#- Scatter plot of Variant Allele Frequency in WGS Normal vs Exome Normal - report the R^2 and n

+#- Experiment with some ways to visualize mutation variant allele frequency in combination with RNA expression
+#  - WGS VAF (total RC) + Exome VAF (total RC) + RNA-seq VAF (total RC) + RNA-seq Gene FPKM...
+#  - bar plot?
+#  - scatter plot of Exome VAF vs. RNAseq VAF and then color points according to gene FPKM